dedickinson/webapp-variations/deploy/vm-ansible/README.md

   * `dmz`: 10.42.25.0/24
   * `external`: 10.42.50.0/24
 * Network security groups (NSGs) for the subnets
+* A Linux Virtual Machine hosting the web application

 This will make extensive use of the [Ansible Azure module](http://docs.ansible.com/ansible/latest/list_of_cloud_modules.html#azure).